celestiaorg/nmt/spec/nmt.md

 - **Inclusion**: The spplied Merkle proof for the range `[start, end)` is valid for the given tree root `T`.
 This indicates that the leaves in the range `[start, end)` belong to the tree root `T`.
 - **Completeness**: There are no other leaves matching `nID` that do not belong to the returned range `[start, end)`.

-Proof inclusion can be verified via a regular Merkle range proof verification.
+Proof _inclusion_ can be verified via a regular Merkle range proof verification.
-The Completeness of the proof necessitates additional checks.
-Specifically, 1) the maximum namespace ID of the nodes in the proof that are left siblings of the `start` leaf must be less than the provided namespace ID (`nID`), and 2) the minimum namespace ID of the nodes in the proof that are right siblings of the `end-1` leaf must be greater than the provided namespace ID (`nID`).
+However, _completeness_ of the proof requires additional checks.
+Specifically, 1) the maximum namespace ID of the nodes in the proof that are on the left side of the branch connecting the `start` leaf to the root must be less than the provided namespace ID (`nID`), and 2) the minimum namespace ID of the nodes in the proof that are on the right side of the branch connecting the
+ `end-1` leaf to the root must be greater than the provided namespace ID (`nID`).

 As an example, the namespace proof for`nID=0` (which consists of one single node i.e., `01 03 52c7c03`) is complete.
-This is because the node `01 03 52c7c03` is located on the left side of `end=1` and its `minNs` value is `01`, which is greater than `nID=0`.
+This is because the node `01 03 52c7c03` is located on the left side of the branch connecting `end=1` to the root and its `minNs` value is `01`, which is greater than `nID=0`.

 ### Verification of NMT Absence Proof